Check for Holiday Readiness

 Before the holiday season starts, you need to make sure all the operational aspects of your storefront are ready for the big push.
 You don’t want to be blindsided by things going wrong during this key revenue-driving period.

-You want to do better than last year.
-You want to dazzle your shoppers with an amazing shopping experience.
+Even in the midst of an uncertain economic time, you : want to dazzle your shoppers with an amazing shopping experience.
 You want them to come back year after year and recommend your awesome site to their friends and family.
 That takes planning, action, and a little foresight.

 Take care of your systems.
 Avoid heavy operations on the staging and development instances during the highest peak hours, because all three instances on a PIG—production, staging, and development—share resources.